shrestho0/CSE489/Project/Project_Plan.md

 - Else the user receives a message that no one is online to play a sad meme is shown to the user.

 *The Game*
+- If one any of the players leaves the game or waits for too long, the other player wins
+- Threshold max input time will be 1 minute each
+- Users can re-match or end the session

 #### Features: